John Erskine, Earl of Mar (1675–1732): Influence of Daniel Defoe's revisions

-In 1716, Daniel Defoe played a significant role in the manipulation and dissemination of "A Journal of the Earl of Marr's Proceedings," a document originally intended to defend John Erskine, Earl of Mar, and his actions during the Jacobite uprising of 1715.
+In 1716, Daniel Defoe was involved in the alteration and subsequent dissemination of "A Journal of the Earl of Marr's Proceedings" a document originally intended to defend John Erskine, Earl of Mar, and his actions during the Jacobite uprising of 1715.
 The journal, which was initially compiled by multiple authors under Mar's direction, aimed to justify Mar's leadership and the decisions made during the rebellion.

 When the journal came into Defoe's possession in England, he substantially revised the content to serve as a piece of anti-Jacobite propaganda.
 Defoe altered key details, such as diminishing Mar's titles and criticizing his leadership, to portray the Jacobite cause as futile and poorly managed.
 His version of the journal was widely circulated and effectively overshadowed the original, influencing public perception by framing the Jacobite leaders, including Mar, as ineffectual and misguided.

 Defoe's revised version of the text was highly influential and saw continued circulation, going through at least eight different printings in England and Ireland.
-It was also reprinted in works like Robert Patten's "History of the Late Rebellion" and Nicholas Tindal's continuation of Rapin de Thoyras' "History of England."
-While Mar's original tract disappeared from circulation, Defoe's version resurfaced during the Jacobite rising of 1745 when it was included in reprints of Patten's "History."
-Defoe's intervention in the journal highlights his prowess as a political writer and propagandist, effectively aligning the document with the interests of the Hanoverian government and discrediting the Jacobite movement and its leaders.
+It was also reprinted in works like Robert Patten's "History of the Late Rebellion" and Nicholas Tindal's continuation of Rapin de Thoyras' "History of England" While Mar's original tract disappeared from circulation, Defoe's version resurfaced during the Jacobite rising of 1745 when it was included in reprints of Patten's "History."
+Defoe's intervention in the journal was seen as an effective alignment of the document with the interests of the Hanoverian government, and served to discredit the Jacobite movement and its leaders.

 Daniel Defoe's involvement in revising and disseminating "A Journal of the Earl of Marr's Proceedings" has had a lasting impact on the historical scholarship surrounding John Erskine, Earl of Mar.
-Defoe's version of the journal, which portrayed Mar as an ineffective and indecisive leader during the Jacobite uprising of 1715, became the dominant narrative and significantly influenced public perception of Mar's role.

-Defoe's alterations were so influential that they effectively overshadowed the original narrative, recasting Mar's actions in a negative light and contributing to a long-standing historical interpretation of Mar as a flawed leader.
-This portrayal became embedded in historical accounts and has persisted into modern scholarship, where Mar is often remembered for his failures rather than his efforts to lead the Jacobite cause.
+Defoe's version of the journal, which portrayed Mar as an ineffective and indecisive leader during the Jacobite uprising of 1715, arguably become the dominant contemporary narrative and significantly impacted public perception of Mar's role.
+Defoe's alterations were said to be so influential that they effectively overshadowed the original narrative, recasting Mar's actions in a negative light and contributing to a long-standing negative perception of Mar's leadership.

-The widespread circulation and reprinting of Defoe's revised journal ensured that his critical perspective on Mar dominated the narrative for centuries.
-As a result, contemporary historians continue to grapple with Defoe's influence when reassessing Mar's role in the Jacobite movement, often having to navigate between Defoe's propagandist depiction and other historical evidence to form a more balanced understanding of Mar's contributions and shortcomings.
+Within this context, modern scholarship of Mar is generally viewed as highlighting Mar's leadership failures to the Jacobite cause rather than any successes.
+Contemporary historians continue to grapple with Defoe's influence when reassessing Mar's role in the Jacobite movement, often finding the need to navigate between Defoe's supposed propagandist depiction and contrary historical evidence to form a more balanced understanding of Mar's contributions and shortcomings.